unitedoperations/UnitedOperationsFramework/README.md

 For information on how to make a mission using the framework read [this guide](https://github.com/unitedoperations/UnitedOperationsFramework/wiki/Guide).

+To view bugs or requested features, view the [issues](https://github.com/unitedoperations/UnitedOperationsFramework/issues).
+If you want to report a bug and do not see your issue listed, you can open a [bug report](https://github.com/unitedoperations/UnitedOperationsFramework/issues/new?template=bug_report.md).
+If you want to request a feature not listed you can do so using the [feature request](https://github.com/unitedoperations/UnitedOperationsFramework/issues/new?template=feature_request.md).

 You can aid in development of this project by [contributing](https://github.com/unitedoperations/UnitedOperationsFramework/blob/master/.github/CONTRIBUTING.md)